rockinblocks/rockinblocks/sites/gatsby/rockinblocks/src/content/docs/v0.1.0/blocks/create.md

 type: document
 ---

 Let's work together to create a block called `HomeIntroduction`.
-This block is essentially going to be a basic call-to-action, with just a simple heading, a small paragraph of content, and a button that will link to our GitHub page at https://github.com/rockinblocks/rockinblocks.

 ## Generate the block with Riff 🎸